-However, in what appears to be an inconsistent position, if a taxpayer cannot demonstrate that independent comparables have similar gearing levels, gearing consistent with the global multinational group will not be accepted by the ATO.
-EY is working with the ATO to clarify and address this potential inconsistency and to limit the level of analysis required in comparing capital structures across a global group including when such analysis may not be relevant.
+However, if a taxpayer cannot demonstrate independent comparables have similar gearing levels, gearing consistent with the global multinational group will not be accepted by the ATO.

-Commercial rationale for related-party debt
+Commercial rationale for related party debt

-The draft PCG notes that where specific commercial rationale for the debt cannot be identified and supported (i.e., the debt appears to have been introduced to achieve a tax outcome) this could make it difficult for the taxpayer to sustain that the amount of debt capital is reasonable.
+The PCG notes that where specific commercial rationale for the debt cannot be identified and supported (i.e., the debt appears to have been introduced to achieve a tax outcome) this could make it difficult for the taxpayer to sustain that the amount of debt capital is reasonable.

-We have some concerns that a "purpose" test encroaches on Part IVA concepts and often the origins and purpose of an entity's debts may not be clear to management.
+We have some concerns that a "purpose" test encroaches on general anti-avoidance rule (Part IVA) concepts and often the origins and purpose of an entity's debts may not be clear to management.

-Therefore, historic knowledge of why debt was used to capitalize the business and the precise tracing of debt to its purpose is not necessarily required.
+Therefore, we would posit that the historic knowledge of why debt was used to capitalize the business and the precise tracing of debt to purpose is not necessarily required.
 In many cases, refinancing of existing loans could be an acceptable commercial rational.

-Between the draft Ruling and draft PCG, the ATO also states that the capital structure and leverage preferences and risk appetite of the shareholders and management are not relevant to determine what amount of debt would reasonably be expected to be borrowed.
+Between the Ruling and PCG, the ATO also states that the capital structure and leverage preferences and risk appetite of the shareholders and management are not relevant to determine what amount of debt would reasonably be expected to be borrowed.

 It is accepted that the very nature of the ALDT is to objectively assess the gearing level, and therefore such leverage preferences may not be relevant.
-However, the view of management in other aspects cannot be completely disregarded in applying the test.
+However, in our view the group policies and view of management in other aspects cannot be completely disregarded in applying the test.